 Andrea Caporale Seiss

-Sexual harassment also constitutes a form of sex discrimination that is illegal under Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments Act of 1972, as amended, and state law.
+Sexual harassment also constitutes a form of sex discrimination that is illegal under Title VII of the Civil Rights Act of 1964, Title IX of the Elementary/Secondary Education Amendments Act of 1972, as amended, and state law.
 The university recognizes that sexual assault, domestic violence, dating violence, and stalking may also be considered sexual harassment.

 University Resources and Complaint Resolution Procedures

-Title IX of the Education Amendments Act of 1972 requires that each college or university establish due process for the resolution of academic grievances.
+Title IX of the Elementary/Secondary Education Amendments Act of 1972 requires that each college or university establish due process for the resolution of academic grievances.
 Undergraduate students enrolled at Temple University have the right to appeal any academic or non-academic matter in which they feel they have been treated unfairly.